Khalidmamdou7/zombie-village/README.md

 The game is built using openGL and C++ and is cross-platform.
 It has been tested on Windows and Linux.
 To run the game, you need to have openGL installed on your system.
 You can download the game from the releases section of this repository.
 The game is built using CMake, so you can build the game from source if you want to.
 To build the game from source, you need to have CMake installed on your system.
 You can download CMake from [here](https://cmake.org/download/).
 After you have CMake installed, you can build the game from source by following these steps:

-1. Clone the repository using `git clone`
+1. Clone the repository using `git clone` in the terminal
-2. Run `cmake .` in the root directory of the repository
+2. Run `cmake .` in the root directory of the repository in the terminal
-3. Run `./bin/GAME_APPLICATION.exe -c='config/light-test.jsonc` to run the game
+3. Run `./bin/GAME_APPLICATION.exe -c='config/light-test.jsonc` to run the game in the terminal

 ## Game Engine Overview